City-of-Turku/kada/code/modules/features/kada_configuration_feature/README.txt

 - wysiwyg: The default formatter for content.
 Has CKEditor enabled.
 Embedding of SCALD atoms into text.

 == FLAG ==
-See the tkufi_liftups_feature for the logic how flagged content is displayed.
+See the kada_liftups_feature for the logic how flagged content is displayed.
 - carousel: "Web journalist"-role can flag liftups on and off the carousel.
 - current: "Web journalist"-role can flag liftups on and off the current content grid.
 - project: "Web journalist"-role can flag liftups on and off the project liftups list.